American Holocaust: Columbus and the Conquest of the New World

-This book generated significant of critical commentary.
+This book generated a significant amount of critical commentary.
 Stannard responded to some of it in an essay titled "Uniqueness as Denial: The Politics of Genocide Scholarship", published in Is the Holocaust Unique?, edited by Alan S. Rosenbaum.

 Summary

 Stannard begins with a description of the cultural and biological diversity in the Americas prior to contact in 1492.
 The book surveys the history of European colonization in the Americas, for approximately 400 years, from the first Spanish assaults in the Caribbean in the 1490s to the Wounded Knee Massacre in the 1890s--the indigenous inhabitants of North and South America have suffered dispossession, oppression and exploitation.
 During that time the indigenous population of the Western Hemisphere declined by as many as 100 million people.

 The author follows the path of colonialism from the Caribbean to Mexico and Central and South America, then North America to Florida, Virginia, and New England, and finally out across the Great Plains and Southwest to California and the North Pacific Coast.
 Stannard reveals that wherever Europeans or their descendants went, the native people were caught between imported epidemics and colonialism, typically resulting in the annihilation of 95 percent of their populations.